The Institute of non-violence commissioned poet and rapper Luka Lesson to create a poetry video titled: ‘Letter To My Daughter’.

-With music by Sydney Conservatorium Composer James Humberstone, and a video shot and edited in Luka’s ancestral home of Rhodes, Greece.
-The poem is an ode to women, a non-stop critique of masculinity and a hopeful prayer for the future.
+With music by Sydney Conservatorium Composer James Humberstone and a video shot and edited in Luka’s ancestral home of Rhodes, Greece, the poem is an ode to women, a critique of unhealthy expressions of masculinity and a hopeful prayer for the future.

-The intent of this collaboration was to bring awareness to the International Day for the Elimination of Violence Against Women – November 25th, and the 16 Days of Activism that follow this date, as well as the official launch of IoNV.
+This collaboration marked the International Day for the Elimination of Violence Against Women – November 25th, 2020, and the 16 Days of Activism that follow this date, as well as the official launch of IoNV.

-The poem and video premiere on Luka Lesson and Institute of non-violence’s Facebook pages at 8pm on November 25th.
-The video is available to share via Facebook or Youtube from 8pm onwards.
+The poem and video premiered on Luka Lesson and Institute of non-violence’s Facebook pages at 8pm on November 25th.
+The video is available to share via Facebook or YouTube.

 I have known and worked with Luka since 2012 when I first heard his poetry through Melbourne spoken word events.
 I was immediately drawn to the passion and depth of his words.
 Luka’s poetry is bold, honest and raw, something that is often missing from the public discourse around the most crucial social issues.